Logo

 As far as Israel's behavior towards Palestinians in these territories is concerned, these criticisms simply don't hold water except in specific cases of immoral behavior by rogue extremists.
 Naturally, in a legal occupation, occupied people will be subjected to different laws and oppressive but legal restrictions.
 Again, think of Germans in occupied Germany, except, imagine the Germans had fought back against the occupation, forcing the occupation to become much more restrictive.
 Did the fact that the British held Germans under different, restrictive occupation laws for 45 years make the British racist and the UK into an apartheid state?
 As long as Israel upholds the Geneva Convention regarding treatment of occupied persons during a war, all is legal.
 While the land is occupied, Israel must not only administer and manage the land and its people, it must also continue to implement security restrictions and launch self-defense raids against terrorists who have never ceased to operate within these territories.
 This is why, for example, the UN condemning Israel's building of the wall is absurd, seeing as the UN maliciously disregarded the issue of self-defense and the proven life-saving results of the wall.

 Concerning the natural resources of occupied territories, international law permits an occupying power to use these resources under numerous circumstances: First, it may use even private property for exigent military purposes.
 In addition, the occupier is allowed to utilize all public property and even profit from it, provided that the capital or inherent value of the resource is not diminished.
 For instance, it can even cut down trees and sell the timber or continue mining resources.
 Some argue that the occupier may even establish new mines, particularly if the local population benefits from the products or jobs created.
 The compelling argument for this is that life doesn't stand still, it continues to grow and require new public resources even while under occupation.
-Does the UN think that the Allies did not
+Does the UN think that the Allies did not develop and benefit from Germany's natural resources during its long occupation?
+This is why critics of Israel often go to great lengths to concoct reports demonstrating that Palestinians are allegedly suffering or not benefiting as a result of Israel's use of these natural resources.
+Simply showing that Israel is exploiting the land is not enough.

 The issue of settlements will be discussed separately below.
 As for settlers making use of natural resources, this is directly linked to the legality of the settlements themselves.
 One cannot establish a settlement without using local resources, so the two issues are inherently connected.